matyalatte/subprocess.h/README.md

 A simple one header solution to launching processes and interacting with them for C/C++.

+## About this branch

+I made this branch to use utf-16 command on Windows machines with subprocess.h.
+It'll take `wchar**` as commands and use `CreateProcessW` instead of `CreateProcessA`.

 ## Usage

 Just `#include "subprocess.h"` in your code!